Amik-Sen-Fun/JAVA-Spring-and-Sping-Boot/Spring Boot/1_Introduction.md

 - It supports MVC and WebFlux

-- In can embed Tomcat, jetty and Undertow
+- In can embeds Tomcat, jetty and Undertow (which are application servers similar to flask or waitress server)

 ## Features